Mad Men: Crew

-In addition to creating the series, Matthew Weiner was the show runner, head writer, and an executive producer; he contributed to each episode through writing or co-writing the scripts, casting various roles, and approving costume and set designs.
+In addition to creating the series, Matthew Weiner was the showrunner, head writer, and an executive producer; he contributed to each episode through writing or co-writing the scripts, casting various roles, and approving costume and set designs.
 He was notorious for being selective about all aspects of the series, and maintained a high level of secrecy about production details.
 Tom Palmer served as a co-executive producer and writer on the first season.
 Scott Hornbacher (who later became an executive producer), Todd London, Lisa Albert, Andre Jacquemetton, and Maria Jacquemetton were producers on the first season.
 Palmer, Albert, Andre Jacquemetton, and Maria Jacquemetton were also writers on the first season.
 Bridget Bedard, Chris Provenzano, and writer's assistant Robin Veith completed the first-season writing team.

 Lisa Albert, Andre Jacquemetton and Maria Jacquemetton returned as supervising producers for the second season.
 Veith also returned and was promoted to staff writer.
 Hornbacher replaced Palmer as co-executive producer for the second season.
 Consulting producers David Isaacs, Marti Noxon, Rick Cleveland, and Jane Anderson joined the crew for the second season.
 Weiner, Albert, Andre Jacquemetton, Maria Jacquemetton, Veith, Noxon, Cleveland, and Anderson were all writers for the second season.
 New writer's assistant Kater Gordon was the season's other writer.
 Isaacs, Cleveland, and Anderson left the crew at the end of the second season.

 Albert remained a supervising producer for the third season but Andre Jacquemetton and Maria Jacquemetton became consulting producers.
 Hornbacher was promoted again, this time to executive producer.
 Veith returned as a story editor and Gordon became a staff writer.
 Noxon remained a consulting producer and was joined by new consulting producer Frank Pierson.
 Dahvi Waller joined the crew as a co-producer.
 Weiner, Albert, Andre Jacquemetton, Maria Jacquemetton, Veith, Noxon, and Waller were all writers for the third season.
 New writer's assistant Erin Levy, executive story editor Cathryn Humphris, script co-ordinator Brett Johnson and freelance writer Andrew Colville completed the third season writing staff.

 Alan Taylor, Phil Abraham, Jennifer Getzinger, Lesli Linka Glatter, Tim Hunter, Andrew Bernstein, and Michael Uppendahl were regular directors for the series.
 Matthew Weiner directed each of the season finales.
 Cast members John Slattery, Jared Harris and Jon Hamm also directed episodes.

 As of the third season, seven of the nine writers for the show were women, in contrast to Writers Guild of America 2006 statistics that showed male writers outnumbered female writers by 2 to 1.
 As Maria Jacquemetton noted: